 A cybersecurity questionnaire developed and published by the National Institute of Standards and Technology.
 This questionnaire is required by cyber DFARS Clause 252.204-7012.

-If you need help answering the NIST 800-171 Questionnaire, refer to the Exostar Partner Integration Manager (PIM) NIST resource page.
+If you need help answering the NIST 800-171 Questionnaire, refer to the NIST SP 800-171 section found on the Exostar Partner Integration Manager (PIM) page.

 To access the questionnaires in Exostar: